Spectral GRID invariants and Lagrangian cobordisms: Preliminaries

 Given a filtered complex $\fC$, there is an induced spectral sequence with $E^1_{p,q} \iso H_{p+q}(\gr_p(\fC))$ and $E^\infty_{p,q} \iso \gr_p(H_{p+q}(C))$.
 We will summarize the relevant details, using the conventions from \cite[\href{https://stacks.math.columbia.edu/tag/012K}{Section 012K}]{Sta22} adjusted for homological (vs.\ cohomological) gradings.
 The filtration $\filt$ on $C$ induces a grading on each page $E^r$ of the spectral sequence as a module; this is the grading corresponding to $p$ in $E^r_{p,q}$.
 Similarly, $q$ corresponds to the original homological grading on $C$; we will often suppress this grading for simplicity.
 As modules, we define

 where

-The differential $d^r: E^r_p \to E^r_{p-r}$ is induced by $\diff$ on the above formula for $E^r$ as a quotient of sub-quotients of $C$.
+The differential $d^r: E^r_p \to E^r_{p-r}$ is induced by $\diff$, where $E^r$ is understood as a quotient of subquotients of $C$ as in the definition above.
 The only part of the spectral sequence structure induced by $\filt$ that we have not defined is the isomorphism $H_*(E^r) \iso E^{r+1}$; this is mostly tedious but straightforward algebra.
 For more details, we refer the reader to \cite{Wei94} or another book on homological algebra.